Intergovernmental Panel on Climate Change (IPCC) identified two major climate mitigation pointers to keep the global temperatures under check

-Carbon farming also offers the landholders financial incentives to reduce carbon pollution.
-Farmers can be encouraged to follow these agricultural practices and lower the environmental footprint and generate carbon credits.
+Carbon farming also offers landholders financial incentives to reduce carbon pollution.
+Farmers can be encouraged to follow these agricultural practices and lower their environmental footprint and generate carbon credits.

 What is Carbon Farming?